 If you have chest pain, seek urgent medical help.
 Call 000 for an ambulance.

-Because of the complex system of nerves in the body, the cause of the chest pain may come from elsewhere in your body, such as your abdomen.
+Because of the complex system of nerves in the body, the cause of the chest pain may come from elsewhere in your body, such as your stomach (abdomen).
 This is known as ‘referred pain’.

-If you are in doubt about the cause of your chest pain, call 000 for an ambulance.
+If you think you are having a heart attack, or you are in doubt about the cause of your chest pain, call 000 for an ambulance.

 Chest pain – symptoms of a heart attack